Tattoo and Body Piercing Aftercare Information

 - WASH your hands thoroughly prior to cleaning or touching your piercing for any reason.

-- Use Mild, Fragrance Free, Liquid Soap, gently lather around the piercing and rinse as needed.
-Avoid using harsh soaps, or soaps with dyes, fragrances, or triclosan.
-RINSE thoroughly to remove all traces of the soap from the piercing.
-It is not necessary to rotate the jewelry through the piercing.
+- Avoid using harsh soaps, or soaps with dyes, fragrances, or tricolsan.
+RINSE thoroughly to remove all traces of soap from the piercing.

-- DRY by gently patting with clean, disposable paper products.
-Cloth towels can harbor bacteria and snag on jewelry, causing injury.
+- Allow the piercing to air-dry or gently pat dry with a paper towel.
+Cloth towels can harbor bacteria and can snag on the jewelry causing injury.

 WHAT IS NORMAL?

 - Initially: some bleeding, localized swelling, tenderness, or bruising.